ElizabethAnnDavis/reactToDo/README.md

 # React + Vite - ToDo List App

 A simple ToDo List application built with React using the `useReducer` hook for state management.
-This app allows users to add tasks, mark them as completed, edit tasks directly in the list, and delete tasks.
+This app allows users to add tasks, mark them as completed, edit tasks in the list, and delete tasks.

 ## Features